 Price

-In general, better-sounding guitars that feature superior playability and tonewoods usually cost more than cheap guitars.
+In general, better-sounding guitars which feature superior playability and tonewoods usually cost more than cheap guitars.
 Again, asking yourself what you need the guitar for is key.

-Keep in mind that many affordable guitars are perfectly fine for beginners interested in learning and even for songwriters.
+Keep in mind, many affordable guitars are perfectly fine for beginners interested in learning and even for songwriters.
 In other words, you don’t need to spend much to get a decent instrument.

-Thin Neck guitars have become quite common and most guitar companies offer several models that feature them.
-These are particularly popular among players with smaller hands and provide greater comfort and range of motion.
+Thin-neck guitars have become quite common, with most guitar companies now offering several models.
+They are particularly popular among players with smaller hands, and can provide greater comfort and range of motion.

-Thin neck guitars tend to be especially good for beginners, as it is relatively easier to make chords sound good, as well as other riffs, lines, etc. However, it is imperative that you try the guitar and see if its neck is right for you before making a decision.
+Thin-neck guitars tend to be especially good for beginners, as their easy playability makes it easier to make chords sound good.
+However, it is imperative that you try the guitar and see if its neck feels right for you before making a decision.

 To recap our choices, the Epiphone J45 is our Top Pick.
-This is a recreation of Gibson’s legendary J45 guitar but at an affordable price.
-It features a solid Sitka spruce top as well as a solid mahogany back and sides for resonant and projecting sound with tons of warmth.
+This is a recreation of Gibson’s legendary J45 guitar, at an affordable price.
+It features a solid Sitka spruce and a solid mahogany back and sides for resonant and projecting sound with tons of warmth.